dex.blue API Documentation

 Clients will use the smart contract for deposits and withdrawals and with the web APIs for market data and order management.

 In most cases, the Websocket API should be used for all queries, as the protocol is much more lightweight.
-We would suggest using the REST API only in cases where you want to query market data every now and then.

 Account and Signature Principles